Submissions

 Style and Formatting

-Follow the style guidelines of Chicago Manual of Style, 17th edition (Chicago: University of Chicago Press, 2017), and the Merriam Webster’s Collegiate Dictionary, 11th edition (Merriam-Webster, 2019).
+Follow the style guidelines of The Chicago Manual of Style, 18th edition (Chicago: University of Chicago Press, 2024), and the Merriam Webster’s Collegiate Dictionary, 11th edition (Merriam-Webster, 2019).
 For academic writing guidelines, refer to Strunk and White’s The Elements of Style (Longman: 2000) and to Christopher Hollister’s Handbook of Academic Writing for Librarians, Revised Edition (Association of College and Research Libraries, a division of ALA: 2014).

 Use a Times Roman 12 point font; singe line spacing; and left-aligned margins.